-There is an expectation that parents attend these meetings in person.
-Exemptions may apply to parents who are geographically disadvantaged and a phone or WebEx interview may be arranged.
+There is an expectation that parents attend these meetings.
+A phone or WebEx interview may be arranged for parents who are geographically disadvantaged.

-Suspension Re-Entry Meetings
+Suspension / Temporary Withdrawal from Residence Re-Entry Meetings

-If a student is suspended or withdrawn from residence, both the student and parent(s) must participate in a re-entry meeting.
-Re-entry meetings for residential-related suspensions or withdrawals will be facilitated by the Residential Manager.
+If a student is suspended or temporarily withdrawn from residence, the student must participate in a re-entry meeting to discuss what is required and expected of them on their return and may be placed on a Behaviour Contract (case-by-case).
+Reentry meetings for residential-related withdrawals will be facilitated by the Residential Manager.
 Re-entry meetings for school-related suspensions will be facilitated by the Positive Culture and Wellbeing Coordinator.
 The Principal/Associate Principal may also attend or facilitate re-entry meetings for significant or ongoing behaviour concerns.